Illamapalooza/memor/memor-technical-documentation.md

 - Offline Synchronization: Resolving conflicts between local and server data required a sophisticated conflict resolution strategy that evolved throughout development.
 - Audio Transcription Accuracy: Initial implementation of voice notes had accuracy issues in noisy environments, requiring additional processing and user correction mechanisms.
 - Vector Database Integration: Optimizing the embedding and retrieval process required extensive experimentation to balance accuracy and performance.
+- Mobile Deployment Builds: The complexity of building and deploying mobile applications was greater than anticipated, with strict guidelines from app stores and the need for extensive testing across multiple devices complicating the release process.

 Process Challenges: